osmtampabay/osmtampabay.github.com/_posts/2013-07-01-fast-building-footprints-in-josm.md

 This short guide shows a couple of tools you can use within JOSM to make tracing detailed buildings much more simple.

-Once you have JOSM running, go to the Preferences -> Plugins tab.
+Once you have JOSM running, go to the Preferences &rarr; Plugins tab.
 You'll need to install the [BuildingsTools](http://wiki.openstreetmap.org/wiki/JOSM/Plugins/BuildingsTools) plugin to make the initial tracing faster than simply drawing ways.
 The building tool (keyboard shortcut: `b`) is instrumental in fast tracing, and using that in concert with the **Extrude** tool (shortcut: `x`) can ramp up speed in tracing.

 This video shows how to use the extrusion tool to quickly and accurately extract these buildings: